Monday, June 28, 2010

 -----------------------------------------------------------------------------------

-I used to own a full platoon of Nikons, including a very nice black paint F with plain prism, F2AS with motor, F4/F4E etc. Right now I am down to 2 film SLRs.
+At the same time, I have been trying to reduce my personal belongings into one room.
+So I took the opportunity to go over what is the remainder of my once glorious camera collection: I used to own a full platoon of Nikons, including a very nice black paint F with plain prism, F2AS with motor, F4/F4E etc. Right now I am down to 2 film SLRs.
 This is the last F3, it is the prototype AF body complete with motor and high-point finder.
 I also have some expensive accessories not included in the photo: DW-4, AS-17, SB-15, MF-6B.
 Anyway, it is too unwieldy to use, so it sits on a display shelf most of the time, occasionally taken for use as a focusing stage for macros.
 Lens: AI-mod Nikkor-H.C 50/2 with a interesting serial number, bought from a pianist in Kohi.

 The black FA, lens is AIS 24/2 with custom Tiffen hood.
 The camera was hand-built from the three dead FA bodies by the late friend of mine.
 He is a highly disciplined technician, keeping track of everything and have me informed with lots of pictures.